SamStudio8/samstudio8.github.io.off/_posts/2015-07-31-bridgebuilding-p3.md

 I hope.

+<a name="queuequeue"></a>
+### Queue Queue *Update: 1 day later*
+For those still following at home, my run of `samtools addreplacerg` seemed to go without a hitch, which in retrospect should have been suspicious.
+I manually inspected just a handful of the files to ensure both the "orphaned" reads now had an `RG` tag (and more specifically that it was the correct and only `RG` line in the file) and that the already tagged reads had not been interfered with.
+All seemed well.

+After hitting the button on `vr-pipe` once more, it took a few hours for the web interface to catch up and throw up glaring red progress bars.
+It seems the first step - the BAM indexing was now failing?
+I had somehow managed to go a step backwards?

+The bridged BAMs were truncated...
+Immediately I begun scouring the source code of `samtools addreplacerg` before realising in my excitement I had skipped my usual quality control test suite.
+I consulted `bhist -e`, a command to display recently submitted cluster jobs that had exited with error and was bombarded with line after line of `addreplacerg` job metadata.
+Inquiring specifically, each and every job in the array had violated its run time limit.

+I anticipated `addreplacerg` would not require much processing, it just iterates over the input BAM, slapping an `RG` sticker on any record missing one and throws it on the output pile.
+Of course, with tens of millions of records per file even the quickest of operations can aggregate into considerable time.
+Thus placing the `addreplacerg` jobs on Sanger's `short` queue was clearly an oversight of mine.

+I resubmitted to the `normal` queue which allowsand applied quality control - to all files.

+### Queue Queue *Update: 4 days later*

 * * *
 #tl;dr
 * Make sure your pipeline has the correct permissions to do what it needs with your directory, idiot.